 Where a student commences studies in a Research Masters degree and then transfers to a Research Doctorate, the student is entitled to a maximum of four years full-time equivalent study, including the time enrolled in the Research Masters degree

-Students will only be approved to transfer where they are able to undertake a minimum 12 months of full time enrolment, or the equivalent period of part-time enrolment, at the University.
+Students may apply to transfer from one doctoral degree to another, for example from a professional doctorate to a PhD, or from another institution.
+Students will only be approved to transfer where they are able to undertake a minimum 12 months of full time enrolment in the new degree.

-These students will be expected to undertake the program requirements relevant to the degree into which they are transferring, unless credit has been granted by the Program Director and/or the Graduate Research Committee (GRC).
-See Section 2.3.
+These students will be expected to undertake the program requirements relevant to the degree into which they are transferring, unless credit has been granted by the Program Director/Graduate Research Coordinator and/or Graduate Research Committee.
+See section 2.3.

-Students on a RTP Fees Offset and/or RTP Stipend at the previous Higher Education Provider (HEP) will be assessed in accordance with the University’s Conditions of Award.
+Students on a RTP Fees Offset and/or RTP Stipend at the previous Higher Education Provider (HEP) will be assessed in accordance with the University's RTP Scholarship Policy and procedures.

 2.4.4 Readmission to a degree program at the same level